 Mr. Qirngnuq (interpretation): Thank you, Mr. Speaker.
-Today I would like to direct my questions to the minister responsible for the Nunavut Housing Corporation, and it again concerns the subject of public housing construction deferral.
+My questions today are for the Minister responsible for the Housing Corporation and they again concern the subject of public housing construction deferral.

-We are still in shock today in my community of Taloyoak since the minister announced last week that the Nunavut Housing Corporation's tender for the community's new fiveplex units is cancelled.
-The Nunavut Housing Corporation indicated last year that they were going to be building a new five-plex, but it is now cancelled.
-I have been strongly advocating for the need for more units in my constituency since the beginning of the Legislative Assembly in 2016.
+We are still in shock today in my community of Taloyoak, as we have been looking forward to the project since 2016, when I became the representative for my fellow residents of Taloyoak and I have worked hard on their behalf.
+The Nunavut Housing Corporation's tender for the community's new five-plex units has been cancelled.
+Mr. Speaker, I have been strongly advocating about the need for more units in my constituency since the beginning of the Legislative Assembly in 2016.

-Can the minister clearly tell me whether or not she has directly contacted the members of the Taloyoak Local Housing Association to explain this situation?
+Can the minister clearly tell me whether or not she has directly contacted the members of Taloyoak's local housing association to explain this situation?
 Thank you, Mr. Speaker.